fcproj/agrotagger/agrotagger/README.md

 ### Execute the command line application

-The folder `executable` contains the command line application, including some bash scripts to run the AgroTagger (note: if the bash can't interpret the scripts, try to run the `dos2unix` command).
+The folder `executable` contains the command line application, including some bash scripts to run AgroTagger (note: if the bash can't interpret the scripts, try to run the `dos2unix` command).

 #### SCRIPTS

 **tagger.sh**
-It needs 4 mandatory parameters: the path to a file with a list of URLs (or the output of a webcrawler), the path to the output directory where to store results, the type of the input file ("listURL" or "nutchOutput"), and the type of the output ("rdfnt" or "text").
+It needs 4 mandatory parameters: the path to a file with a list of URLs (or the output of a web crawler), the path to the output directory where to store results, the type of the input file ("listURL" or "nutchOutput"), and the type of the output ("rdfnt" or "text").
 Example: ``./tagger.sh data/sources/crawler_result.txt data/documents nutchOutput rdfnt``

 There is also the possibility to express, as optional parameter, the name of the output file.
 Currently, the output file is a tar.gz file, but you don't need to define the extension, the system will automatically add the suffix .tar.gz to the filename.